Ryandinulfatah12/Ryandinulfatah12/README.md

 # 💫 Me:
 🔭 Hi there i am Ryan, Nice to meet you.
 I currently learning JavaScript & Java.
-Let's discuss together, if you are learning the same thing<br>🤘<br>
+Let's discuss together, if you are learning the same thing 🤘<br>
 💬 Ask me anything you want<br>
 📫 Reach me : dinulfatahryan@gmail.com<br>
 😄 Pronouns: start something with bismillah